Yuxi-Labs/fishpie/docs/fishpie-spec.md

 ---

 This spec describes the direction implemented in the current codebase: persistent customizable layout, panel docking, secondary sidebar, command palette, local SVG icon system, and canvas-native editing.

+## Related Specs

+- Tabs UX: see `docs/ui-tabs-spec.md` for the authoritative tabs behavior and acceptance criteria.